Don’t put off what you can today. Find out nine reasons to choose to undergo a breast cancer screening mammogram.

 - For women in the U.S., breast cancer death rates are higher than those for any other cancer, besides lung cancer.

 - Besides skin cancer, breast cancer is the most commonly diagnosed cancer among American women.
-In 2015, it’s estimated that just under 30% of newly diagnosed cancers in women will be breast cancers.
+In 2019, it’s estimated that about 30% of newly diagnosed cancers in women will be breast cancers.

-- In 2016, there are more than 2.8 million women with a history of breast cancer in the U.S. This includes women currently being treated and women who have finished treatment.
+- As of January 2019, there are more than 3.1 million women with a history of breast cancer in the U.S. This includes women currently being treated and women who have finished treatment.

 - About 85% of breast cancers occur in women who have no family history of breast cancer.
 These occur due to genetic mutations that happen as a result of the aging process and life in general, rather than inherited mutations.